SuffolkLITLab/FormFyxer/README.md

 #### Parameters:
 * **text : str**
 #### Returns:
-A string were words combined by cases like snake_case are split back into individual words.
+A string where words combined by cases like snake_case are split back into individual words.
 #### Example:
 ```python
 >>> import formfyxer